 Honoring Those Who Served, Not Just on Veterans Day

-In recognition of the selfless sacrifices made by many – including alumni – Assumption College remembered and recognized Veterans through its second annual Veterans Day Observance Ceremony as well as marked its commitment to its student veterans with the formal announcement of a number of new programs for student-veterans including the ribbon cutting of a new Veterans’ Lounge, a new academic program and services to help student-veterans.
+In recognition of the selfless sacrifices made by many – including alumni – Assumption University remembered and recognized Veterans through its second annual Veterans Day Observance Ceremony as well as marked its commitment to its student veterans with the formal announcement of a number of new programs for student-veterans including the ribbon cutting of a new Veterans’ Lounge, a new academic program and services to help student-veterans.

 The afternoon ceremony featured Colonel Christina Stevens ‘85, senior aerospace science instructor at South High Community School and retired member of the United States Air Force, who filled the gathered audience hope and inspiration.
 Col. Stevens provided a brief history of Veterans Day and its importance as a day of honor and remembrance.
 She shared that Veterans Day was originally founded by President Woodrow Wilson as Armistice Day as a way to commemorate the end of World War I at the 11th hour on the 11th day of the 11th month in the year 1918—exactly 100 years ago.
 Today, Veterans Day celebrates those who served past and present in the United States Armed Forces.

 Col. Stevens sees the uniform as the most potent symbol of veteran strength and pride.
 “Every person who has put on the uniform, whether in time of war or time of peace, has also felt a new sense of responsibility,” she said, adding that an “unshakable sense of responsibility” guides veterans and invigorates their spirits.
-After Col. Stevens’ remarks, she assisted President Cesareo in presenting “challenge coins” to veterans in attendance—including many Assumption College faculty and students—continuing a tradition that began at last year’s Veterans Day observance ceremony.
+After Col. Stevens’ remarks, she assisted President Cesareo in presenting “challenge coins” to veterans in attendance—including many Assumption faculty and students—continuing a tradition that began at last year’s Veterans Day observance ceremony.

-The remembrance ceremony was accented by the Presentation of the Colors by the South High Junior Reserve Officer Training Corps (JROTC), led by Col. Stevens, and a performance of the National Anthem by VOCE, Assumption College’s select a cappella chorus.
+The remembrance ceremony was accented by the Presentation of the Colors by the South High Junior Reserve Officer Training Corps (JROTC), led by Col. Stevens, and a performance of the National Anthem by VOCE, Assumption’s select a cappella chorus.
 Father Richard Lamoureux ’64, A.A., Ph.D., vice president for Mission, provided a benediction to conclude the formal ceremony.

 Guests were then invited to attend the dedication of the new Veterans’ Lounge in the Information Technology Building, a space on campus exclusively for Veterans that includes a lounge and study room complete with computers, refrigerator, microwave and coffee.
-President Cesareo emphasized the College’s commitment to serving and honoring veterans year-round, with a number of new initiatives.
-Through the work of the newly formed Veterans Success Committee, Assumption has implemented a number of endeavors to help veterans navigate the transition to College.
+President Cesareo emphasized the University's commitment to serving and honoring veterans year-round, with a number of new initiatives.
+Through the work of the newly formed Veterans Success Committee, Assumption has implemented a number of endeavors to help veterans navigate the transition to college.

 “When veterans enroll at Assumption, they now have a voice to help them navigate some of the bureaucracy they may encounter – bureaucracy that could present challenges to their academic success,” said President Cesareo.
 “These “safety nets” ensure that student-veterans will have an advocate, a voice, for an array of matters relative to finances, living arrangements, personal and academic challenges and much more.
-Given their selfless life-experiences, our student-veterans deserve a resource that will shepherd them through the process by which they transition to and enroll in the College.”
+Given their selfless life-experiences, our student-veterans deserve a resource that will shepherd them through the process by which they transition to and enroll at Assumption.”

 A new graduate certificate program, which will be offered through the Department of Human Services and Rehabilitation Studies, and will train students on how to work with disabled veterans and their families.
 The primarily online curriculum will even include a military immersion course to familiarize students with military culture.